larguar/shopify-short-titles/README.md

 ## Usage
-Within the Shopify admin, I have a title format that I use across all products to better my website's SEO and ensure my products are showing up when people are searching for them online.
+Within the Shopify Admin, I have a title format that I use across all products to better my website's SEO and ensure my products are showing up when people are searching for them online.
 This full title appears in several important places including order confirmation emails, packing slips, share previews, and search engine results.
 | Formula | Examples |
 | :--- | :--- |
 | `Product Name` `Product Type` by `Product Vendor` | Progress Pride Enamel Pin by Pinultimate<br>Internet Friends Enamel Pin Set by Pretty Useful Co.<br>Creator's Club Suncatcher by A Fink & Ink |